 Don’t pout if you’re behind in your holiday plans—there are strategies to employ during each month of the season.
 Knowing which tactics to use and when to implement each can make a major impact on your business during the year-end retail rush.

 The monthly holiday checklist below will help you keep your campaigns in tip-top shape before, during, and after the holidays.
-For the complete playbook of monthly holiday goals, strategies, and tactics, consult our e-book The Ultimate Guide to Holiday Prep on Google Search & Shopping and prime your campaigns for the busiest retail season of the year.
+For the complete playbook of monthly holiday goals, strategies, and tactics, consult our e-book The Ultimate Holiday Prep Guide for Google Paid Search and Shopping and prime your campaigns for the busiest retail season of the year.

 - Check website speed – Your site should offer a seamless experience for shoppers browsing and purchasing products.
 Check desktop site speed using Google’s PageSpeed tool and Test My Site for mobile specifically.
 Look to increase site speed in your off-season so you’re prepared for holiday traffic.